We’ve been producing various breeds of high performance dogs for our own purposes for decades.

 For us, these activities are neither sport nor a recreational game that we play.

-No matter how much fun or satisfaction we get from it, this is always work and we try to approach all of it with a business-like attitude.
+No matter how much fun or satisfaction we might get from it, this is always work and we try to approach all of it with a business-like attitude.
 We think it helps us stay focused on the real purpose for having these dogs.

 Some years ago, Ron of Shillelagh Kennels let us try a couple of pups from his program. (see Dyke's Page .)